 To increase the batch size further to 512 we are using direct memory access (DMA) calls to swap the active set of variables between the main memory and the local storage.
 This decreases the number of bit operations per iteration to 625, and the number of cycles per iteration to 749.
 Running the code on all 6 SPEs in parallel does not involve any penalty.

-This means that we can compute 25.63 million iterations per second on one PlayStation 3.
+This means that we can compute 25.63 million iterations per second on the six SPUs of a PlayStation 3.